25 of the Best Irish Comedians: The Irish Humour

 Irish Comedians Irish Comedy

 When people think of Ireland, they often remember our great sense of humour and fun nature.
-Irish humour is famous around the world for its dry and sarcastic wit, in this blog you will find the most famous Irish comedians who fully embrace the Irish humour.
+Irish humour is famous around the world for its dry and sarcastic wit.
 Irish people have an incredible ability to make fun of themselves while also making others laugh.
-Irish humour in that sense is unique.
+Irish humour, in that sense, is unique.

 Whether you call it “banter” or “having the craic”, humour is something that every Irish person seems to know from the moment they are born, so it’s really no shock that some of the world’s best and most loved comedians come from Ireland.

-A List of Some of the Best and Most iconic Irish Comedians
+A List of Some of the Best and Most Iconic Irish Comedians

 25. Maeve Higgins

 Irish comedian and Cobh native Maeve Higgins always had aspirations of moving to New York City to pursue her lifelong dreams of writing.
 As she reached 31, life in Ireland was becoming more and more restricted in opportunities.
-So, she made the brave decision to finally head to the big apple on the back of her successful Irish TV show “Fancy Vittles”.

-New York offered Maeve more opportunities for as a writer.
-The comedy scene in New York at the time was prosperous, making it a great place for aspiring comedians to be.
+So, she made the brave decision to finally head to the Big Apple on the back of her successful Irish TV show “Fancy Vittles“.
+New York offered Maeve more opportunities as a writer.
+The comedy scene in New York at the time was prosperous, making it an excellent place for aspiring comedians to be.

 The podcast was successful due to Maeve’s ability to get the best from her guests and share their most touching stories, an experience that is both vulnerable, relatable and hilarious.

-Success at Home for Irish Comedian
+Success at Home for the Irish Comedian

-Meave was born in Cobh in County Cork, and is known for her brilliant quick wit.
-She first took to the comedy stage in 2005 before becoming a famous Irish comedian praised for her stand up.
+Meave was born in Cobh in County Cork and is known for her brilliant, quick wit.
+She first took to the comedy stage in 2005 before becoming a famous Irish comedian praised for her stand-up.

 Throughout Maeve’s’ career, she has performed in a variety of comedy festivals all around the globe.
-Appearing on the radio including Today FM where she made her debut show.
-Maeve has also appeared in the nostalgic Irish Comedy Skit show ‘Naked Camera’.
-Furthermore, in 2009 she gifted us with her show ‘Meave Higgins’ Fancy Vittles’.
+She appeared on the radio, including Today FM, where she made her debut show.
+Maeve has also appeared in the nostalgic Irish Comedy Skit show ‘Naked Camera‘.

-Since 2018 Maeve has hosted another podcast with first female president of Ireland and UN High Commissioner Mary Robinson as well as producer Thimali Kodikara.
+Furthermore, in 2009, she gifted us with her show ‘Meave Higgins’ Fancy Vittles‘.
+In 2019, Maeve starred alongside Will Forte in her 2019 big-screen debut for ‘Extra Ordinary‘.
+Since 2018, Maeve has hosted another podcast with the first female president of Ireland and UN High Commissioner Mary Robinson, as well as producer Thimali Kodikara.

-There are so many hilarious Irish female comedians performing nowadays, who is your favourite?
+There are so many hilarious Irish female comedians performing nowadays.
+Who is your favourite?

 Maeve performing in 2009